gardener/gardener/docs/extensions/project-roles.md

 # Extending project roles

 The `Project` resource allows to specify a list of roles for every member (`.spec.members[*].roles`).
-There are a few standard roles defined by Gardener itself:
+There are a few standard roles defined by Gardener itself.

-* `owner` (describes the owner/main contact of the project (as of today only one owner can be specified))
-* `admin` (describes administrators with full read/write access to all resources concerning the project)
-* `viewer` (describes members with limited read access to some resources concerning the project)
+Please consult [this document](../usage/projects.md) for further information.

 However, extension controllers running in the garden cluster may also create `CustomResourceDefinition`s that project members might be able to CRUD.
 For this purpose Gardener also allows to specify extension roles.